-- C1.
-Uses analysis tools such as data collection, questions, inquiries, which monitor users' requirements, needs and behaviours to build appropriate visualizations. - C2.
-Develops communication strategies on various levels: planning, production, publishing, narration, scenarios in order to best describer users' experiences. - C3.
-Analyses requirements based on the purpose of the design and makes innovative choices suitable to create the best suitable alternative designs. - C4.
-Evaluates his design and designs of others and works of arts and design relating to the utility and ease of use, improvement, technological use, economic growth and sustainability from results point of view in the long run.
+C. Criti C. Critical Thinking Skills C1 Uses analysis tools such as data collection, questions, inquiries, which monitor users' requirements, needs and behaviours to build appropriate visualizations.
+C2 Develops communication strategies on various levels: planning, production, publishing, narration, scenarios in order to best describer users' experiences.
+C3 Analyses requirements based on the purpose of the design and makes innovative choices suitable to create the best suitable alternative designs.
+C4 Evaluates his design and designs of others and works of arts and design relating to the utility and ease of use, improvement, technological use, economic growth and sustainability from results point of view in the long run.

-- Qualify: thinking, brainstorming, and analysis of the design theories. - thinking and analysis, criticize designs and obtainment of mental and imaginative experiences. - Testing the conceptual development, criticize the design proposal, assessment and comparative analysis. - Workshops: Acquire and develop the critical thinking skills that may be applied in certain projects and assignments. - Field visits: Acquire the imagination skills and creative thinking within the surrounding environment. - Presentation reviews: Highlight the design proposals and the projects assessments. - E-Learning: Through the use of the university website (Moodle) - Library hours: To follow-up and enhance the students' development.
+- 1- Qualify: thinking, brainstorming, and analysis of the design theories. - 2- Thinking and analysis, criticize designs and obtainment of mental and imaginative experiences. - 3- Testing the conceptual development, criticize the design proposal, assessment and comparative analysis - 4- Workshops: Acquire and develop the critical thinking skills that may be applied in certain projects and assignments. - 5- Field visits: Acquire the imagination skills and creative thinking within the surrounding environment. - 6- Presentation reviews: Highlight the design proposals and the projects assessments. - 7- E-Learning: Through the use of the university website (Moodle) - 8- Office hours: To follow-up and enhance the students' development.

-Midterm and final examinations.

-Assessment of exercises and practical projects.

-Assessment of presentations.

-Assessment of homework (Develop self-learning).
+- 1- Midterm and final examinations. - 2- Assessment of exercises and practical projects. - 3- Assessment of presentations. - 4- Assessment of homework (Develop self-learning).

-- D.General and Transferable Skills (other skills relevant to employability and per- sonal development) On the completion of this program graduates will be able to: - D1.
-Works independently on a variety of design problems in a multi-specialized team from different fields in order to solve complex problems. - D2.
-Takes into consideration technological updates relating to design and communication and keeps abreast of all developments. - D3.
-Students present their work and participates in discussing their work and the work of others.
+D. General and Transferable Skills

+D1 Works independently on a variety of design problems in a multi-specialized team from different fields in order to solve complex problems.
+D2 Takes into consideration technological updates relating to design and communication and keeps abreast of all developments.
+D3 Students present their work and participates in discussing their work and the work of others.
 He also communicates fluently through the use of terms and vocabulary in a way that responds to visual communication problems.

-- Workshops: To acquire and develop the communication skills, team work and team management. - Field visit: To acquire experience within the real surrounding environment and responds to the requirements of the labour market. - Presentation and display methods: To present the design proposals and evaluations for the proposed projects. - Enhance and develop the element of independency in research, critical analysis, decision-making, planning and self-management, self- confidence and reflects of all of this on work. - E-Learning: Through the use of the university website (Moodle)
+- 1- Workshops: To acquire and develop the communication skills, team work and team management. - 2- Field visit: To acquire experience within the real surrounding environment and responds to the requirements of the labour market. - 3- Presentation and display methods: To present the design proposals and evaluations for the proposed projects. - 4- Enhance and develop the element of independency in research, critical analysis, decision-making, planning and self-management, self- confidence and reflects of all of this on work. - 5- E-Learning: Through the use of the university website (Moodle)

-- A report on the field training competence issued by the institution which provided the training. - Student's preparation for researches and articles on certain topics.(enhance self-learning) - Assessment of the presentation methods (Audio and Visual). - Ability to communicate with others and justifies solutions as well the ability to persuade others. - Ability to perform within the team work. - Having the sense of responsibility, self organization, motivation and management.
+- 1- A report on the field training competence issued by the institution which provided the training. - 2- Student's preparation for researches and articles on certain topics.(enhance self-learning) - 3- Assessment of the presentation methods (Audio and Visual). - 4- Ability to communicate with others and justifies solutions as well the ability to persuade others. - 5- Ability to perform within the teamwork. - 6- Having the sense of responsibility, self organization, motivation and management.